Irene’s Place: An Inquiry Into Legacy and Change in White Rock

 It is an inquiry into the reasons we battle with the natural and inevitable forces of change, decay, and transformation that follow us all, as closely as our own shadow.

 This inquiry follows the story of Irene Maccaud.
 Irene lived in White Rock from 1950 until her death in 1978, and tried numerous ways to leave behind a lasting legacy, something to live on forever, and past her time.
-While some of her antics seem far-fetched, or even insane, this exhibition asks the visitor to explore a number of very human questions, through her eyes.
+While some of her antics seem far-fetched, this exhibition asks the visitor to explore a number of very human questions, through her eyes.

 - Why do we leave legacies?

 - Who gets to decide what can be left behind as a legacy?

 - Why do we fear change, and hang on to the past?